-Before you install required schemas in the database, review the information about any custom variables you will need to set for the Oracle WebCenter Content schemas.
+Before you install the required schemas in the database, review the information about any custom variables you need to set for the Oracle Identity and Access Management schemas.

 Run the Repository Creation Utility to create the schemas required for configuration.

-Use the Configuration Wizard to create and configure the WebLogic domain.
+Use the Configuration Wizard/Assistant to create and configure the WebLogic domain.